Direct Telemetry Access: Appendix

 \subsection{Postcarding Algorithm}

 The Postcarding primitive is an abstraction around a key-value store with per-flow aggregation of INT postcards, allowing read/writes of telemetry data.
 Figure~\ref{fig:dta_postcarding} is a high-level visualization of the primitive.
+We refer to Section~\ref{sec:design} for details on primitive translation and querying, as well as Appendix~\ref{app:postcarding} for analysis.